 Some thoughts continue to brew, about me mostly, and I felt selfish almost immediately when they insisted to stay.
-I could not stand this narcissistic reflection on the window pane, and so to my shame I backpedalled.
+I could not stand this narcissistic reflection on the window pane, and so to my shame, I backpedaled.

 And there was no one there really aside from this voice singing to me.
 I was a serpent lured out of its box, as solitude became a familiar face which encouraged for a renewal, I decided to carry on.

-I saw my shadow travelling on the lunar draped concrete pavement, walking away with a small pocket flask, my blue warrens, and an extra pair of suede shoes in my luggage.
+I saw my shadow traveling on the lunar draped concrete pavement, walking away with a small pocket flask, my blue warrens, and an extra pair of suede shoes in my luggage.